DevGruGold/XMRT-Ecosystem/DEPLOYMENT.md

-# XMRT-Ecosystem Deployment Guide
+# XMRTNET Deployment Guide

 ## Overview

-This guide provides instructions for deploying and running the XMRT-Ecosystem DAO prototype with Eliza AI integration.
+This guide provides instructions for deploying and running the XMRTNET DAO prototype with Eliza AI integration.

 ## Prerequisites